 - How do I know if the distance-delivered MSW program is a good fit for me?

 - What undergraduate degree should I have?The UAA MSW will admit applicants with a wide variety of undergraduate liberal arts foundations, including (but not limited to): BA/BS degrees in psychology, sociology, criminal justice, history, English, religion, communications, management and accounting, and degrees in education, nursing and social work.
-The course work required as prerequisites (applied statistics, human biology and life span human development) can be incorporated into any liberal arts degree.
+The coursework required as prerequisites (applied statistics and human biology) can be incorporated into any liberal arts degree.

 - What can I do to prepare myself for entry into this program?Obtain a liberal arts baccalaureate degree with a GPA of 3.0 or better.
 BSW Students seeking consideration for advanced placement need a minimum GPA of 3.5.
 Be sure that your undergraduate work includes course work in applied statistics and human biology (grades in courses which satisfy these requirements must be "C" or better).
 Take every opportunity to improve your writing skills.
 Familiarize yourself with the social work profession and social services fields through employment or volunteer work.